forem/admin-docs/docs/managing-your-community/managing-posts-and-comments.md

 2. Click the red "delete" button beside the unpublished post's title

 There is no easy way to undelete a post, so please be careful when doing this.

+### Unpublish all of a User's Posts
+To unpublish all of a user's posts, you'll want to navigate to their admin profile, `/admin/users/{id}/edit`, and you'll want to scroll down to "Semi-Destructive Actions" and click the button "Unpublish all posts" - this will unpublish all of the user's posts.

 ### Banish a User to Delete All of Their Posts